PentaHelix/pentahelix.github.io/_posts/2015-05-01-[chrawl]-Devlog-8:-Generating-Tomes-winth-Runes.md

 ![Runes]()

-Here are a few of the runes I made this week, they are ... .
+Here are a few of the runes I made this week.
+Each runes has a meaning and name, so you will eventually be able to read them.
 I plan on designing en entire rune alphabet, and maybe letting players write their own tomes.